“Evidently the only way to find the path is to set fire to my own life.” — Tagore

 After clearing customs, we walk across a wide, high-ceilinged bright corridor crowded with hawkers besieging newcomers with offers of sailing excursions, taxis, hotels, free cocktails, and fishing expeditions.
 It is the tail-end of the low tourist season and locals are desperate; they are running on fumes and their children are hungry.
 How would I survive here?

-Heriberto, our chauffer, greets us at the exit.
+Heriberto, our chauffeur, greets us at the exit.
 Tall, corpulent, cheerful, obsequious, with short, black spiky hair and the signature thick mustache and Guayabera shirt. “!Bienvenidos a Méjico!”
 He says.

 Everyone shakes his hand.
 It’s firm…trustworthy.